Chen-Yiyang/nus-cheatsheets/README.md

 ### CS3241
-- Cheatsheet: Updated for Midterm
+- Cheatsheet: Updated for Midterm.
+Worked together with [Zihao](https://github.com/9teMare) for the cheatsheet.

 ### CS3243
 - Midterm: A 2-page summary sheet for Midterm.